heckhardt/mde-encoding-eval/README.md

 ```
 The values for `SoftMaxHeapSize` and `Xmx` can be adjusted, if needed, to allow running on machines with lower available memory.

-This will first perform a JVM warmup step, followed by 50 timed runs for each problem instance and representation, running 20 algorithms in parallel (by default).
+The runner will first perform a JVM warmup step, followed by 50 timed runs for each problem instance and representation, running 20 algorithms in parallel (by default).
 After all algorithms have terminated, the hypervolume is calculated for each iteration, normalized according to the reference set, i.e., the upper and lower bounds of the objectives of best solutions that were found throughout all runs for a given instance.